photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 could be, and suddenly, WHHHOOOOSSSHHH!
 Something whips by him, going much faster.

-What on earth could be going faster than my Ferrari?! the young man asks himself.
+“What on earth could be going faster than my Ferrari?!” the young man asks himself.
 He floors the accelerator and takes the Ferrari up to 160 mph.
 Then, up ahead of him, he sees that it’s the old man on the moped.

 Amazed that the moped could pass his Ferrari, he gives it some more gas and passes the moped at 180 mph.
 WHHOOOOSSSHH!
 He’s feeling pretty good